Do Human Evaluators Influence Search Rankings?

 An API, or application programming interface, might be set up to easily allow different weights to be applied to different signals in a system like this.
-It’s possible that this system might be set up to be used by Google employees who are tweaking different ranking signals to be compared by evaluators that Google has hired.
+This system might be set up to be used by Google employees who are tweaking different ranking signals to be compared by human evaluators that Google has hired.

 The patent describes a few different ways of classifying queries based upon either characteristics associatied with those queries or their subject matter: